edibotopic/edibotopic-website/content/notes/aspirational-procedures.md

 * I'm comparing the guide to others to learn about different ways to solve a problem

-In any of these cases, an excellent guide is not merely correct, but also
-compelling: the guide makes me want to try the software.
+In any of these cases, an excellent guide is not merely accurate and functional, but also compelling: the guide makes me want to try the software.
 The software can't fulfill this role: it can't anticipate itself.

 A guide may exhibit the simplicity, beauty, or power of a feature so well, that